tekumara/notes/dbt.md

 * uses git is a source of truth for all tables
 * when combined with CI/CD provides a workflow with approval via PR, testing in test schemas, and releases to production
   * an [example](https://github.com/randypitcherii/cloud_cost_monitoring) which uses Github Actions.
 Every PR creates and deploys models into a new schema.
 Automated and exploratory tests run on sample data in the PR schema, before going to production ([video](https://www.youtube.com/watch?v=snp2hxxWgqk))
 * models are the core concept in dbt.
+One model = one table.
 Every model is a SELECT statement.
-* These [materialization strategies](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/materializations) persist models in the warehouse:
+* [materialization strategies](https://docs.getdbt.com/docs/building-a-dbt-project/building-models/materializations) persist models in the warehouse:
   * table - dropped and recreated
   * view - dropped and recreated
   * incremental - run on a subset of data